Croatia: Middle Ages

-Personal union with Hungary (1102) and Habsburg Monarchy (1527)
+Union with Hungary and Austria

 For the next four centuries, the Kingdom of Croatia was ruled by the Sabor (parliament) and a Ban (viceroy) appointed by the king.
 This period saw the rise of influential nobility such as the Frankopan and Šubić families to prominence, and ultimately numerous Bans from the two families.
 An increasing threat of Ottoman conquest and a struggle against the Republic of Venice for control of coastal areas ensued.
 The Venetians controlled most of Dalmatia by 1428, except the city-state of Dubrovnik, which became independent.
 Ottoman conquests led to the 1493 Battle of Krbava field and the 1526 Battle of Mohács, both ending in decisive Ottoman victories.
 King Louis II died at Mohács, and in 1527, the Croatian Parliament met in Cetin and chose Ferdinand I of the House of Habsburg as the new ruler of Croatia, under the condition that he protects Croatia against the Ottoman Empire while respecting its political rights.

 Following the decisive Ottoman victories, Croatia was split into civilian and military territories in 1538.
 The military territories became known as the Croatian Military Frontier and were under direct Habsburg control.
 Ottoman advances in Croatia continued until the 1593 Battle of Sisak, the first decisive Ottoman defeat, when borders stabilised.
 During the Great Turkish War (1683–1698), Slavonia was regained, but western Bosnia, which had been part of Croatia before the Ottoman conquest, remained outside Croatian control.
 The present-day border between the two countries is a remnant of this outcome.
 Dalmatia, the southern part of the border, was similarly defined by the Fifth and the Seventh Ottoman–Venetian Wars.

 The Ottoman wars drove demographic changes.
-During the 16th century, Croats from western and northern Bosnia, Lika, Krbava, the area between the rivers of Una and Kupa, and especially from western Slavonia, migrated towards Austria.
+During the 16th century, Croats from western and northern Bosnia, Lika, Krbava, the area between the rivers Una and Kupa, and especially from western Slavonia, migrated towards Austria.
 Present-day Burgenland Croats are direct descendants of these settlers.
 To replace the fleeing population, the Habsburgs encouraged Bosnians to provide military service in the Military Frontier.